What is favoritism in the workplace: Definition and top strategies to eliminate it

 Favoritism in the workplace remains a pervasive issue with far-reaching, negative consequences everywhere.
 Recognizing the signs, addressing root causes, and implementing preventive measures are essential steps.

-Through transparent policies, open communication, and a commitment to fairness, organizations can foster a culture that values merit over personal connections, ensuring a more inclusive and thriving workplace.
+By leveraging tools like CultureMonkey, organizations can gain valuable insights into employee perceptions, identify favoritism trends, and take data-driven actions to foster fairness.
+Through transparent policies, open communication, and a commitment to merit-based growth, companies can build a culture that prioritizes performance over personal connections, ensuring a more inclusive and thriving workplace.

 FAQs